Should you repeat a class if you didn't do so well in it the first time? Read through our helpful tips and considerations before making your choice.

 Academic Progress Requirements and Graduation

-Remember that when you repeat a class where you have already earned the units, you will not earn those units for a second time.
+Remember that when you repeat a class where you have already earned the units once, you will not earn those units for a second time.
+(Technically speaking, the units get subtracted from your first course enrollment instance and added to your second course enrollment instance, so that there is no net gain in units.)
 This may put you at risk of not meeting your minimum requirements for satisfactory academic progress.
 Even if you remain in good academic standing, remember that you need to earn 180 units to graduate, and that repeating courses often means you are treading water rather than moving closer towards that goal.

 Classes Aren't Easier the Second Time Around